collocations.org

 PHRASES

-put/throw your weight behind sth, weight of numbers
+put your weight behind sth, throw your weight behind sth

 The rebels were defeated by sheer weight of numbers.